damusss/MILI_MusicPlayer/README.md

 User data is not stored in `AppData` or equivalent, rather in the `data/` folder where the main file is in.

+# Hidden Settings

+There are 2 settings that can only be accessed in the `data/settings.json` file.

+- `"strip_youtube_id"`: Downloaded videos from youtube might have an ID in square brackets at the end of the filename.
+If this setting is set to `true`, such pattern will be stripped from the display name.
+- `taskbar_height`: When this number is different from 0, when the custom titlebar is enabled, it ensures the taskbar is still visible when the window gets maximized.
+A common value for it is `30`.
+Only works if the taskbar is at the bottom.
+A (default) value of 0 will result in fullscreen maximized.

 # Dependencies

 - `pygame-ce` >= 2.5.1 (music, windowing, input, rendering backend)